 We accept all major credit cards and cash.
 We do not accept personal checks or bills over $50.

-Since your appointment time has been reserved exclusively for your dog, we kindly request a minimum of 24 hours advanced notice when cancelling an appointment.
+Since your appointment time has been reserved exclusively for your dog, we require a minimum of 24 hours advanced notice when cancelling an appointment.
 Missed appointments without notification will be recorded as a "no show" and we will require payment in advance for future appointments.

 Our spa is designed to be as low stress for your dog as possible, however, if you dog becomes aggressive or excessively stressed, we may stop the grooming and charge you only for the portion of services that we have completed.